digitalocean/tw-portfolio-raytao-xia2/samples/03-sample.md

 ## Cover Sheet (keep to 1–2 sentences per item)
 **Collaboration (SME?):**
-CTO, Marketing, Cloud Software Lead
+CTO, Marketing, Cloud Team Lead
+Cloud Software Lead reviews for technical accuracy.
+CTO and Marketing reviewed for final approval and to include into other marketing campaigns.

 **Editing by others:**
 Marketing